javascriptjenn02/cs1710-final-project-pathways/README.md

   - sizes 0, 1, 5 are unsat
 - Semesters Respect PreReqs
   - it's impossible to take cs200 without taking any of the prereqs
-  - test a course with multiple prereqs (maybe ML)
+  - test a course with multiple prereqs is sat
 - Semesters Courses One Time
   - it's impossible for a course to appear more than once in a study plan